-In Countless Little Objects, A Database Hopes To Find Something More: A Name
+In Texas, A Database Of Exhumed Objects Aims To ID Migrants Who Perished

 "A Google search turned up a missing persons ad in a McAllen, Texas, newspaper from November 2013 — six months after the remains were found.
 Texas State University, working with the South Texas Human Rights Center, got in touch with the humanitarian organization that took out the ad, which in turn contacted the family.
 DNA testing confirmed the woman's identity."

-The project's primary goal is to identify human remains so that a lost relative can be repatriated and a mourning family can find closure The secondary motive of the project is to humanize immigration.
+The project's primary goal is to identify human remains so that a lost relative can be repatriated and a mourning family can find closure.
+The secondary motive of the project is to humanize immigration.

 "I want us to be able to understand that when we talk about statistics involving immigrants, we're talking about human beings," says Reel.
 Of all the rosaries, jewelry, backpacks and clothing she photographed for the project, for her, the stuffed lion and the lucha libre mask stand out.

-"It seemed to me that these were gifts that he was bringing to someone who was here in the U.S.," says Reel, "He must have been reuniting with family."
+"It seemed to me that these were gifts that he was bringing to someone who was here in the U.S.," says Reel.
+"He must have been reuniting with family."

 But Case 0408 never made it.